escuccim/Sitemap/README.md

 ```
 php artisan vendor:publish
 ```

-The config will be published to: /config/sitemap.php and currently only has one value which determines if you are using subdomains for localization and if so will add hreflang tags to the sitemap.
-The views will be published as well.
+There are two groups of files that can be published - config publishes the migrations and config file, views publishes the views.
+To only publish one of these groups add --tag=config or --tag=views.

 ## Usage